-Start now using this guide and the free editable spreadsheets and printables.
+Start now using the free editable spreadsheets and printables.
 Track your spending and find out if you spend more than you should.

 How To Create A Household Budget Book

 Don’t panic.
-I know it can be intimidating at first but I will break this down and provide ready to use templates for you to use.
-We will be using a table for easy use.
+You can do this!
+I will break this down and provide done-for-you budget book templates.
 Go with the fully editable and automated digital file or print out the budget book spreadsheet each month.

 When I started to keep a household budget book I just used plain paper and write down the expenses of the day, one after the other.
 It was cumbersome to go through this list at the end of the week or month to add things up and I sometimes got totally lost.

-Let’s see how to make this better by using categories and a table format to organize your expanse tracker.
+Learn how to make your personal budget book better by using categories and a table format to organize your expanse tracker.